wso2/docs-mi/en/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource.md

 6. Click **Query** in DataService View.

-7. Specify the following values the query details:
+7. Specify the following values in the query details:

     <table>
     <tr>